-Trinidad and Tobago's ability to establish huge gas-based projects was further entrenched in 2005 with the start-up of Atlantic LNG's fourth train, which had a gas requirement of no million tonnes a year of LNG.
-At the time, it was the world's largest single LNG train, continuing the tradition of recordbreaking that Atlantic had first started with Train 1 in 1999.
+Trinidad and Tobago's ability to establish huge gas-based projects was further entrenched in 2005 with the start-up of Atlantic LNG's fourth train, which had a gas requirement of no less than 800 mmcfd and could produce as much as 5.2 million tonnes a year of LNG.
+At the time, it was the world's largest single LNG train, continuing the tradition of record-breaking that Atlantic had first started with Train 1 in 1999.